Barbara Young, Baroness Young of Old Scone

 Prior to taking up the post of chair of the CQC, Young was the chief executive of the Environment Agency (2000 – May 2008), an appointment which led to her becoming a non-affiliated member in the House of Lords; previously she had taken the Labour whip.
 Other posts she has held include chair of English Nature; vice chairman of the BBC; board member of AWG plc; Chief Executive of the Royal Society for the Protection of Birds and of a number of local health authorities, including from 1985 Parkside Health Authority (abolished in 1993).

+Despite her background with the RSPB, she voted against an amendment that would have led to the installation of swift bricks in buildings across the UK.

 Honours

 Young was created a life peer in 1997 and has been awarded honorary degrees by the Universities of Stirling (1995), St. Andrews (2000) and Aberdeen (2000), and received an Honorary Doctorate in Science From Anglia Ruskin University.

-In 2003 Young sat for a portrait with artist Nicola Kurtz, which is held by the National Gallery.
+In 2003 Young sat for a portrait with artist Nicola Kurtz, which is held by the National Portrait Gallery.

 In 2010, Young was appointed Chancellor of Cranfield University, standing down in 2020, and was elected an Honorary Fellow of the Royal Society of Edinburgh in 2017.